Dick designed the

 Dick gave it to the news vendor

-- middle aged man, his wife expecting, hard up for money.
+- a middle aged man, whose wife was expecting, and he was hard up for money.

 They were at 79 Dame St for years before they were even listed in